zdravkov/kendo-docs/api/javascript/dataviz/geometry/size.md

 #### Returns

-`kendo.dataviz.geometry.Size` The new or supplied Size instance.
+`kendo.geometry.Size` The new or supplied Size instance.

 ## Methods